 On runs of 'dad's taxi', you won't feel antisocial by turning on an ICE engine to keep warm.

 Last, but definitely not least, there is one major advantage of any EV that serves as mum or dad’s taxi.
 You’ll no longer have to decide between waiting around in a cold car or feeling antisocial by turning on your old ICE engine to keep warm.
-With an EV, the heating can go on without belching out fumes in a busy leisure centre car park (or anywhere else).
+With an EV, the heating can go on without resulting in toxic fumes filling the car park where you are waiting (or anywhere else).

 This might be the most overlooked way to increase your EV's range, in both summer and in the winter.
 When the temperature has fallen from 10 degrees Celsius to zero, you can expect tyre pressure to drop by approximately 2 psi ( the total psi is around 32).
 This squashed tyre creates more road friction and will reduce your vehicle's efficiency.